 Hats, Caps Only navy blue hats or caps with the school logo are to be worn at school.
 Hats are not to be worn during class time, unless for safety reasons in practical classes.

 Scarves Optional.
-Only short, navy scarves are to be worn.
+Only short, navy scarves or the College scarf are to be wor